madanbaduwal/companies/README.md

 * **Note:In Interview give your answers in such a way that your research/goal align with the company's goal/mission/job description**

 ## Cover Letter

+Subject : Summer 2024 Internship

-Dear [Recruiter Name],
+Hi [Recruiter Name],

-I am currently in my first year of masters in computer science degree at the University of Texas Permian Basin, and I am seeking opportunities to develop my research and professional skills at [company name].
-Do you have any vacancies for interns(from January 2024 remote) or jobs(from may 2024) Machine Learning Position?

-I have 3+ years of experience in Machine Learning, Deep Learning, Computer Vision, Natural Language Processing, Software engineering, and Robotics.
-I am going to attach my resume for reference.

-Thank you for your consideration, I hope very much to hear from you soon.

-Yours sincerely,
+I am currently enrolled in the MS program (Computer Science) at the University of Texas Permian Basin and looking for summer 2024 internship opportunities.
+Is there any position available in your team?
+Can you please help me out here.

+Thanks and Regards
 Madan Baduwal